 Switching the DC input on during manual operation or digital remote control can be disabled by pin REM-SB of the built-in analog interface.
-For more information refer to 3.4.3.1 and example a) in 3.5.4.7.
+For more information refer to 3.4.3.1 and example a) in 3.4.3.7.
 In such a situation, the device will show a notification in the display.

-► How to manually switch the DC input on or off
+How to manually switch the DC input on or off

-- 1. As long as the control panel (HMI) is not fully locked press the button ON/OFF.
-Otherwise you are asked to disable the HMI lock first. - 2.
-This button toggles between on and off, as long as a change is not restricted by an alarm or the device is locked in "Remote".
-The condition is displayed by LED depictions.
+- 1. As long as the control panel (HMI) isn't fully locked press the button ON/OFF.
+Otherwise you are asked to disable the HMI lock (simple unlock or by entering the PIN, if activated in menu "HMI Lock"). - 2.
+The ON/OFF button toggles between on and off, as long as a change isn't restricted by any alarm or the device being in "Remote".